Anessen/PSFalcon/Code-Examples.md

 * [Retrieve a list of identifiers from a text file](https://github.com/CrowdStrike/psfalcon/wiki/Code-Examples#retrieve-a-list-of-identifiers-from-a-text-file)
 ***
 # Authentication
-## Request authorization for a CID and run commands
+## Request an authorization token and run commands
 An example of how to include OAuth2 API Client information as parameters and perform an authorization token request to the associated CID or "member" CID.
 ```powershell
 #Requires -Version 5.1 -Modules @{ModuleName="PSFalcon";ModuleVersion='2.0'}